 ORLA Advocacy: Restrictive Scheduling

-Restrictive scheduling bill (SB 828), known as the Fair Work Week Act, has passed both the Senate and House and is now on the Governor's desk expected to be signed.
+Restrictive scheduling bill (SB 828), known as the Fair Work Week Act, has passed both the Senate and House and was signed by the Governor.
 Given the legislative dynamics we were up against we are grateful for the major changes to the proposal but have not been supporting the bill.
 SB 828 places restrictive scheduling requirements on employers, effectively removing the flexibility in scheduling to deal with unpredictable markets, weather, large scale events and employees who call in sick or fail to show up for a shift.
 Read amendments.

 ORLA opposed these harmful bills and worked to protect Oregon's flexible scheduling practices.
 Employers need the flexibility in scheduling to deal with unpredictable markets, weather, large scale social or sporting events and employees who call in sick or fail to show up for a shift.